 Then we headed up the last set of stairs.

 You have to love the zany design of this old building.
 The hole in the floor, cleverly allowed light to shine from the skylight to the floor below.
 But it looked funny.

-The shape of the carpeted floor pointed like an arrow to our room #18.
-We could have definitely bumped into our neighbors coming and going.
-But I don't think anyone else was staying in the entire hotel.
+The shape of the carpeted floor, pointed like an arrow to our room #18.
+We could have literally bumped into our neighbors, coming and going.
+But, I don't think anyone else was staying in the entire hotel.

 75 Dollar Room